Surface and sub-surface modifications of copper electrodes exposed to high-field conditioning at cryogenic temperatures: Results

 \subsection{Statistical analysis}

-The high resolution scans of the cathode and anode surface were analyzed with the software mentioned in section~\ref{sec:matlab} matching the corresponding BD spot with close to 100\% accuracy.
-Afterward, the regular and atypical features were characterized looking for similarities and differences, and quantifying the relationship between the temperature and number of different classes of BDs.
+The high-resolution scans of the cathode and anode surface were analyzed with the software mentioned in section~\ref{sec:matlab}, matching the corresponding BD spot with close to 100\% accuracy.
+Afterward, the regular and atypical features were characterized by looking for similarities and differences, and quantifying the relationship between the temperature and the number of different classes of BDs.